 Galactosemia cannot be cured.
 Steps can be taken to prevent or minimize symptoms and complications.

 Infants can be fed with a soy formula.
-For further guidance a dietitian with a specialty in galactosemia can help you make a dietary plan.
+For further guidance a dietitian with a specialty in galactosemia can help create a dietary plan.

 Avoid all products that contain or produce galactose.
-This includes milk or milk by-products, such as:
+This includes:

 Galactose can also be found in some non-milk products, such as: